guacsec/guac-docs/guac-ontology-definition.md

 software tree and link them to each other and to nodes in the actor tree.
 We note that attestations/actions represented as evidence trees can be overlaid not only on leaf nodes.
-For example, an attestation may be on all software versions, and thus may be applied upon the software tree representation of the PURL: pkg://pypi/requests, instead of doing it on a particular version number.
+For example, an attestation may be on all software versions, and thus may be applied upon the software tree representation of the pURL: pkg://pypi/requests, instead of doing it on a particular version number.
 This also applies to the representation of the source where the name and qualifier (containing the tag/commit) may be used for the attestation.